AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

 ---
 layout: lecture
 published: true
-title: The Secrets of the (Programming) Universe
+title: Releasing You into the Wild
 ---

 # Prelude